The Complete Ubud, Bali Travel Guide: Best Places, Day Trips & Tips

 • Morning: Visit Tegallalang Rice Terraces or Jatiluwih Rice Terraces (UNESCO site)

-• Afternoon: If you visit Tegallalang, go to the Bali Swing (affiliate link)
+• Afternoon: If you visit Tegallalang, go to the Bali Swing

-• Evening: Visit Tis Café for an amazing rice terrace view, or take a stroll through a nearby artisan silver shop for a calm, scenic evening.
+• Evening: Visit Tis Café for an amazing rice terrace view, or take a stroll through a nearby artisan silver shop for a calm, scenic evening

 Tegallalang Rice Terraces

-Bali Swing
+Bali swing

 Tis Café